boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 - `user_id`, a 128-bit globally unique identifier (GUID) representing the identity of the asset owner.

 Output:
-- `key_id`, a 128-bit unique identifier representing a key, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.
+- `key_id`, a 128-bit unique identifier representing a secret, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.

 Protocol:
 1. The client: